hstriepe/CapturePlay/MANUAL.md

 **Acknowledgments**

-CapturePlay includes code from Simon Guest's Quick Camera project, which provided the foundation for video capture and display functionality.
+CapturePlay includes code from Simon Guest's Quick Camera project, which provided the inital foundation for video capture and display functionality.

 ---